hi-noikiy/webshop/readme.md

 ### Contributing to this project

 **All pull requests will be rejected!**
-Only [DuckThom](https://github.com/DuckThom) is the contributor for this project.
+[DuckThom](https://github.com/DuckThom) is the only contributor for this project.

 ### License